ipzero209/Valkyrie/README.md

 # Valkyrie
 Allows you to perform limited filtered forwarding of logs from Palo Alto Networks' Logging Service

-## This is an Alpha release.
-No testing has been completed yet - Do not use in production
+## This is an Beta release.

-## A more detailed readme to follow.
+### Known Issues:
+1. Service exits prematurely.
+Workaround: Start the service manually using 'sudo /usr/local/bin/valkyrie.py &'